-- (i) IEE regulations for electrical equipment in buildings - (ii) Local Codes of practice - (iii) Statutory requirements - (iv) Any instructions specifically advised by the manufacturer
+- (i) IEE regulations for electrical equipment in buildings - (ii) Codes of practice - (iii) Statutory requirements - (iv) Any instructions specifically advised by the manufacturer

-You are therefore requested to take such steps as are necessary to ensure that you make any appropriate information about this product available to anyone concerned with its use
+According to the provisions of the Act you are therefore requested to take such steps as are necessary to ensure that you make any appropriate information about this product available to anyone concerned with its use

 This equipment is designed to operate from 230V 50Hz mains supplies and is of class 1 construction.
 As such it must be connected to a protective earthing conductor in the fixed wiring of the installation.
-A readily accessible double pole disconnect device with a disconnect air gap of at least 3mm and conforming to EN 60950, shall be incorporated in the fixed wiring.
+A readily accessible double pole disconnect device with a disconnect air gap of at least 3mm and conforming BS EN 62368-1 - LVD Safety Standard, shall be incorporated in the fixed wiring.
 Failure to ensure that all conductive accessible parts of this equipment are adequately bonded to the protective earth will render the equipment unsafe.